JonmarCorpuz/Writeups/TryHackMe Module Task Writeups/Tampering With Unprivileged Accounts.md

 ![](https://github.com/JonmarCorpuz/TryHackMe-Writeups/blob/main/TryHackMe%20Module%20Task%20Writeups/Assets/Registry%20Editor%20thmuser3%20New%20RID.png)

-6. `evil-winrm -i <TARGET IP> -u thmuser3 -p Password321` from our Linux attack machine to
+7. `evil-winrm -i <TARGET IP> -u thmuser3 -p Password321` from our Linux attack machine to remotely connect to the compromised machine as our target user (thmuser3) using WinRM, which ended up not working since our user isn't part of the **Remote Management Group** by default, so instead we'll connect to the compromised machine using RDP
 ```Bash
 root@ip-10-10-28-182:~# evil-winrm -i 10.10.159.254 -u thmuser3 -p Password321